jacecotton/viewable/README.md

 ## Advantages
 ### Over `LitElement`
-Most potential advantages derive from having [no monolithic lifecycle hooks](#no-reactive-lifecycle-hooks) and encouraging [pure views](#pure-views), potentially minimizing the surface area for bugs and making debugging and tracking data flows easier.
+Most potential advantages derive from having [no monolithic lifecycle hooks](#no-reactive-lifecycle-hooks) and encouraging [stateless views](#stateless-views), potentially minimizing the surface area for bugs and making debugging and tracking data flows easier.

 ### Over Atomico
 Most potential advantages derive from embracing, isolating, and progressively enhancing the object-oriented approach of the custom elements API, rather than ditching it.

 * Since state values are just upgraded object properties, and the view only ever reads from a state snapshot at render time, no stale closure issues (no `useState`-like set functions necessary).
-* Since effects and actions are just upgraded object methods, method identity remains stable across renders by default (unlike `useEffect`; `useCallback` N/A).
+* Since effects and actions are just upgraded object methods, function identity remains stable across renders by default (unlike `useEffect`; `useCallback` N/A).
 * References stored in regular object fields/properties persist across renders (`useRef` N/A).

-Keeping views pure functional without relying on React's escape hatches maintains many of the advantages of React's functional approach, but without most of the hook fatigue and gotchas.
+Keeping views stateless without relying on React's escape hatches maintains many of the advantages of React's functional approach, but without most of the hook fatigue and gotchas.

 ## Roadmap
-### Shared state
-To answer React's `useContext` and `lit/context`, considering `@provide` and `@consume`, where "provider" component would share its `@state` collection with the "consumer" component's reactivity system (view and effects).

-Also watching [tc39/proposal-signals](https://github.com/tc39/proposal-signals) (stage 1), which not only could power context, but could also be a great solution for truly global, shared state.

-It could even be what powers `@state` and `@effect` under the hood.
-In the meantime, might even adopt a third party signals library, like [`preactjs/signals`](https://github.com/preactjs/signals).

 ### Alternative renderers
 Currently using [`lit-html`](https://lit.dev/docs/libraries/standalone-templates/)'s renderer under the hood, and re-exporting `html` for authoring views.
 Using it also lets authors steal its [directives](https://lit.dev/docs/templates/directives/) system.